Celine Dion: Musical style

-Occasionally, Dion has contributed to the writing of a handful of her English and French songs, as well as writing a few songs for other artists such as Marc Dupre.
+Occasionally, Dion has contributed to the writing of a handful of her English and French songs, as well as writing a few songs for other artists such as Marc Dupré.
 Additionally, as her career progressed, she found herself taking charge in the production of her albums.
 On her first English album, which she recorded before she had a firm command of the English language, she expressed disapproval, which could have been avoided if she had assumed more creative input.
 By the time she released her second English album Celine Dion, she assumed more control of the production and recording process, hoping to dispel earlier criticisms.
 She stated, "On the second album I said, 'Well, I have the choice to be afraid one more time and not be 100% happy, or not be afraid and be part of this album.'
 This is my album."
 Besides her contributions to some of her early French albums, Dion wrote a few of the songs on Let's Talk About Love (1997) and These Are Special Times (1998).

 She is often the subject of media ridicule and parody and is frequently impersonated on shows such as MADtv, Saturday Night Live, South Park, Royal Canadian Air Farce, and This Hour Has 22 Minutes for her strong accent and onstage gesticulations.
 However, she has stated that she is unaffected by the comments, and is flattered that people take the time to impersonate her.
 She even invited Ana Gasteyer, who parodied her on SNL, to appear onstage during one of her performances in New York City.
 While she is rarely politically outspoken, in 2005 following the Hurricane Katrina disaster, Dion appeared on Larry King Live and tearfully criticized the US government's slow response in aiding the victims of the hurricane: "There's people still there waiting to be rescued.
 To me that is not acceptable ...
 How can it be so easy to send planes in another country to kill everybody in a second and destroy lives.
 We need to serve our country."
 After her interview, she stated, "When I do interviews with Larry King or the big TV shows like that, they put you on the spot, which is very difficult.
 I do have an opinion, but I'm a singer.
 I'm not a politician."